semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 All `SEMAPHORE_*` environment variables that are injected into regular pipeline jobs are also injected into `after_pipeline` jobs.

-Additionally, Semaphore [injects environment variables](./env-vars#after-pipeline-variables) that describe the state, result, and duration of the executed pipeline into `after_pipeline` jobs.
+Additionally, Semaphore [injects environment variables](./env-vars#after-pipeline-variables) describes the state, result, and duration of the executed pipeline into `after_pipeline` jobs.

 :::note